ppy/osu-wiki/news/2024/2024-06-03-the-followpoint-eriha-top-drum-basher.md

 *To finish things up, what does the future hold for you?
 Do you have any goals or anything else that you'd like to mention?*

-> I would like to keep playing this game for fun first, and I also have a goal to fill all my BPs with more than 900pp.
+> I would like to keep playing this game for fun first, and I also have a goal to fill all my top 100 plays with more than 900pp scores.
 >
 > In mapping, I also want to create maps that players will enjoy and support a variety of mappers!
 > It may be a distant goal for me, but I would also like to reach a position where I can manage the entire gaming community, so that all players can enjoy playing the game!